nicoB8/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/README.md

-# Azure Bootcamp Asp.Net Core & DevOps
+# Azure Bootcamp ASP.NET Core & DevOps

 <img align="left" src="Media/AzureBootCampQuebec_2.png" width="250">

 All around the world user groups and communities want to learn about Azure and Cloud Computing!

-On **November 9, 2017**, Quebec communitie will come together for a special edition of an Azure Bootcamp event!
+On **April 21, 2018**, Montevideo, Uruguay community will come together for a special edition of an Azure Bootcamp event!

 You will find included in this repository all materials use during the demo so you can try it at home.

-## Our speakers for the Azure Bootcamp Asp.Net Core & DevOps 2017
+## Our speakers and organizers for the Azure Bootcamp

-- Hinault Donfack (@hinault)
-- Mathieu Benoit (@mathieu-benoit)
-- Frank Boucher (@fboucher)
+- Fabian Fernandez (@kzfabi) / Co-Organizer / Speaker
+- Nicolas Bonora / Co-Organizer / Speaker
+- Brian Hardy (@hardyr93) / Co-Organizer / Speaker
+- Charlie Hackenbruch / Co-Organizer / Speaker
+- Bruno Giordano / Co-Organizer

 You can find the complete shedule [here](./Schedule.md).

-## Technology Stack for the Azure Bootcamp Asp.Net Core & DevOps 2017
+## Technology Stack for the Azure Bootcamp

 - [ASP.NET Core (MVC)](https://www.asp.net/core)
 - [Azure Web APP](https://azure.microsoft.com/en-ca/services/app-service/web/)